-In 2020 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
+In 2024 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
 There are 3 potential sources of contamination identified for this system with a low susceptibility level.
-The assessment results are available on the FDEP SWAPP website at https://fldep.dep.state.fl.us/swapp/ or they can be obtained from www.dep.state.fl.us/swapp/.
+The assessment results are available on the FDEP SWAPP website https://prodapps.dep.state.fl.us/swapp/